Evolution Tower: Management

 Evolution Tower project's original owner was the company City Palace, which is owned by companies Snegiri Development and Inteko led by Alexander Chigirinsky and Yelena Baturina respectively.
 After the resignation of Yuri Luzhkov as mayor of Moscow, Baturina sold her stake in the project for US$52 million to a Snapbox company's owner Viktor Rashnikov and his partner Nader Nader.

 In 2016, Snegiri claimed that Snapbox had unjustly enriched for US$127 million, because Rashnikov and Nader had supposedly purchased the share in Evolution Project at an underestimated price from Elena Baturina and after that hadn’t given the right to Snegiri Group to the shares in Russia Tower and Rossiya Hotel as had been provided by the alleged oral agreement.
 Snapbox denied the existence of the oral agreement and stated that there was in place only a shareholder’s agreement which governed exhaustively the rights and obligations of the two sides in respect to the Evolution Project.
 Besides, it was a direct agreement between Snapbox and Baturina, which was agreed by themselves only.

 In July 2014, Russian oil company Transneft announced plans to buy the tower for about US$1 billion.
-It was expected that the deal would beсome the largest in the Moscow office market.
-Officially, the deal took place in the spring of 2016: Transneft bought only office space and, taking into account the changed exchange rate, could pay about US$300 million.
+It was expected that the deal would become the largest in the Moscow office market.
+Officially, the deal took place in early 2016: Transneft bought only office space and, taking into account the changed exchange rate, could pay about US$300 million.
 City Palace received US$267.6 million of the net profit and was to distribute it among the final beneficiaries - Frental Developments controlled by Chigirinsky and Snapbox Holding controlled by Rashnikov.
 However, Snapbox didn't receive the money and filed a lawsuit against Chigirinsky and Snegiri Group in a Cypriot court on charges of fraud.
 In November 2016, the court froze Chigirinsky’s assets.